aryaniyaps/flask-graphql-boilerplate/.github/CONTRIBUTING.md

 We actively welcome your pull requests and invite you to submit pull requests directly [here](https://github.com/codebyaryan/flask-graphql-boilerplate/pulls), and after review, these can be merged into the project.

+## Developer notes

+The boilerplate must not be very opinionated.
+It should provide a basic set of features which must be easily extensible.

+When it comes to mutations, we always prefer to use `ClientIDMutation` subclassess instead of `Mutation` subclasses because this gives the server and client more control over features like caching and preventing duplication.

 ## Testing the boilerplate

-we are planning to use pytest in order to test the boilerplate.
+We are planning to use pytest in order to test the boilerplate.
 Tests haven't been setup yet, but this section will contain information on how to run them after they are completed.

 ## Pull Requests